Department Clinical Psychology and Psychotherapy

 __________

-The aim of this study is to investigate how mental health and the management of emotions develop after completion of outpatient psychotherapy for the treatment of depression.
+The aim of this study is to investigate how mental health and emotion regulation develop after completion of outpatient psychotherapy for the treatment of depression.
 The study includes nine measurement points at intervals of three months.
 Each measurement full stop includes the completion of online questionnaires and the one-week use of a smartphone app that asks the participants about their feelings and how they deal with them.
 During the first appointment and six months, one and two years after the first appointment, clinical interviews are conducted.
 Participants will receive an expense allowance of € 400 if they participate fully in all the interviews.

 If you have any questions about the study or are interested in participating, you are very welcome to contact the study team by phone (0178 3165305) or by email ( gefuehlsstudie@psychologie.uni-heidelberg.de ).
 You are welcome to apply for participation in the study early on before your outpatient therapy is completed.